 Sitting in kitchens in the stormy fens.

 Written in blank verse, ‘Consider This And In Our Time’ by W.H.
-Auden, which can be read in full here, has three long stanzas, and similar to Petition, which also bears another title, named Sir, No Man’s Enemy, is addressed to the strong feeling of sexual love personified as love-god called Eros in Freudian psychology.
+Auden, has three long stanzas, and similar to Petition, which also bears another title, named Sir, No Man’s Enemy, is addressed to the strong feeling of sexual love personified as love-god called Eros in Freudian psychology.
 Like Freud, Auden believes that Eros is the embodiment of Life-force in man.
 But he also believes that modern society consists of individuals in whom sexual-love, born life-force called the ‘Id’ lies repressed.

 And modern man represents his sexual-love-born erotic impulses and desires habitually under the pressure of social morals and laws.
 For modern cultural morals and social laws lie embedded in the Super-ego of the individual.
 When a person is stirred by an erotic impulse, or rather, by a sexual desire, his Super-ego represses it by means of shame complex, or of fear complex, or of both.
 Because of such repression of sexual love for ages and ages in his ancestors, the modern man is spiritually dead and emotionally frozen.
 For sexual-love-born ‘Id’ is the cause of spiritual vivacity and sexual heat of the generative emotion.